-Ms. Lob founded and for the last 9 years has directed the Voices of Women Organizing Project (VOW), an organization that brings together a diverse group of survivors of domestic violence from across the City to fight to ensure that battered women get the services they need and hold accountable the systems they turn to.
-Ms. Lob recently authored a report on how NYC Family Courts endanger battered women and children.
-The report was based on a 3 year effort spearheaded by VOW members to document abuses in the system and has received national attention.
-She received a Union Square Award and a Sunshine Peace Award for this work.
+Susan Lob founded the Voices of Women Organizing Project (VOW), and serves as its director.
+VOW brings together a diverse group of survivors of domestic violence from across the city to ensure that battered women get the services they need and hold accountable the systems they turn to.
+Ms. Lob received a Union Square Award and a Sunshine Peace Award for her report on the ways in which NYC family courts endanger battered women and children.
+The report was based on a three year effort spearheaded by VOW members to document abuses in the system.

-Ms. Lob developed leadership training programs for community leaders (especially women) and staff of social service agencies, and provided technical assistance to small community based organizations and to social service agencies on a range of organizing issues and involving “clients” in shaping their services.
-She has extensive experience training staff of domestic violence and child welfare agencies and writing curriculums on how to work with battered women and teen victims of relationship abuse.
-She authored a report based on extensive study of the need for nonresidential services for battered women that served as the basis for the City’s RFP for these services.
-Susan has served as the chair of the Child Welfare Committee of the NYC Interagency Task Force Against Domestic Violence, and on the Boards of the NY Asian Women’s Center and the Center for Anti-violence Education.
-She has been a leader in the battered women’s movement and an activist in many feminist, progressive and anti-war efforts.
+Ms. Lob developed leadership training programs for community leaders and staff of social service agencies, focusing on women trainees.
+She provided technical assistance to community based organizations and to social service agencies on a range of organizing issues, including how they might better involve their “clients” in shaping their services.
+She has experience training staff of domestic violence and child welfare agencies.
+She has developed curricula on working with battered women and teen victims of relationship abuse.
+Her report on the need for nonresidential services for battered women was the basis of the city’s RFP for those services.
+She has served as the chair of the Child Welfare Committee of the NYC Interagency Task Force Against Domestic Violence, and on the boards of the NY Asian Women’s Center and the Center for Anti-Violence Education.

-Ms. Lob has taught classes in organizing in the worker extension program of Queens College and in the York College BSW program.
-She has been a field supervisor for CUSSW student interns at VOW for the last 6 years and in previous positions.
-She is a graduate of Columbia University School of Social Work and Brooklyn College, and was a Revson Fellow at Columbia University (1986-87).
+Ms. Lob has taught organizing in the worker extension program of Queens College and at York College.
+She is a graduate of Brooklyn College and the Columbia School of Social Work, where she was a Revson Fellow.